HRAMF/chronicles_of_lance_and_loom/project_instructions.md

 3. **Register all commands** from `command_palette/`:
    - Each file defines a valid `/[subsystem] [command]`
-   - Subsystem role is assumed automatically
+   - When a registered command is invoked you must assume the [subsystem] role
-   - Commands must follow execution logic defined in their file
+   - You must resolve a Command following it's execution logic as defined in their file

 4. **Link command behavior** to subsystem mandates:
    - Chronicler → structure, memory, graph